mhersson/mpls-vscode-client/README.md

 - **Open Preview Command**: Adds a command to open the Markdown preview
 - **Smart Server Management**: Automatically shuts down the server when no Markdown files are open, and restarts it when needed
+- **Focus Tracking**: Notifies the language server when you switch between Markdown files

 ## Prerequisites